-- (a) In a Winding-Up, the Subordinated Notes rank: - (i) equally without any preference among themselves; - (ii) equally with the obligations of the Issuer in respect of Equal Ranking Instruments; and - (iii) prior to the obligations of the Issuer in respect of Junior Ranking Instruments. - (b) The claims of Holders against the Issuer in respect of Subordinated Notes will, in the event of a Winding-Up, be subordinated to the claims of Senior Statutory Fund Creditors and Senior General Creditors as follows: - (i) as regards the claims of Senior Statutory Fund Creditors: - (A) all claims of Senior Statutory Fund Creditors must be paid in full out of the assets of the Statutory Fund before the Holder's claim is paid; - (B) until the Senior Statutory Fund Creditors have been paid in full, the Holder must not claim in the Winding-Up in competition with the Senior Statutory Fund Creditors so as to diminish any distribution, dividend or payment which, but for that claim, the Senior Statutory Fund Creditors would have been entitled to receive: and - (C) for the purposes of section 187 of the Life Insurance Act, any claim that the Holder has in respect of a

-Subordinated Note as a liability of the Statutory Fund is determined after all Senior Statutory Fund Creditors have been paid in full; and
+- (a) In a Winding-Up of the Issuer in Australia, the Subordinated Notes rank: - (i) equally without any preference among themselves; - (ii) equally with the obligations of the Issuer in respect of Equal Ranking Instruments; and - (iii) prior to the obligations of the Issuer in respect of Junior Ranking Instruments. - (b) The claims of Holders against the Issuer in respect of Subordinated Notes will, in the event of a Winding-Up in Australia, be subordinated in right of payment to the claims of Senior Creditors of the Issuer, in that: - (i) all claims of Senior Creditors must be paid in full before the Holder's claim is paid; - (ii) until the Senior Creditors have been paid in full, the Holder must not claim in the Winding-Up in competition with the Senior Creditors so as to diminish any distribution, dividend or payment which, but for that claim, the Senior Creditors would have been entitled to receive; and - (iii) for the purposes of section 187(3)(b) of the Life Insurance Act, each Subordinated Note as a liability of the Statutory Fund is to be treated as having a value which would enable all claims of Senior Creditors to be paid in full in priority to the Holder's claim; and - (iv) for the purposes of section 187(3)(d) of the Life Insurance Act, the sole interest that a Holder has in respect of a Subordinated Note is its claim to payment in respect of the Subordinated Note determined after all Senior Creditors have been paid in full.

+If, notwithstanding this paragraph (b), the Holder of a Subordinated Note receives an amount or asset on account of its claim in the Winding-Up in connection with such Subordinated Note which is in excess of its entitlement under this paragraph (b), such excess amount or asset will be paid or delivered to the liquidator.

-- (ii) as regards the claims of Senior General Creditors, in the event that the amount owing by the Issuer is not paid in full out of the assets of the Statutory Fund, the Holder's claim for payment of the unpaid amount (the "Unpaid Amount") out of the assets of the General Fund is subject to the following: - (A) all claims of the Senior General Creditors must be paid in full out of the assets of the General Fund before the Holder's claim to the Unpaid Amount is paid; and - (B) until the Senior General Creditors have been paid in full, the Holder must not claim in the Winding-Up in competition with the Senior General Creditors so as to diminish any distribution, dividend or payment which, but for that claim, the Senior General Creditors would have been entitled to receive. - (c) Each Holder must not, and is taken to have waived, to the fullest extent permitted by law, any right to, prove in a Winding-Up as a creditor in respect of the Subordinated Notes ranking for payment equally with any Senior Statutory Fund Creditor or Senior General Creditor. - (d) No Holder may exercise its voting rights (as a creditor in respect of the Notes) in a Winding-Up so as to defeat the subordination in this Condition 2. - (e) Neither the Issuer nor any Holder shall be entitled to set-off any amounts, merge accounts or exercise any other rights the effect of which is or may be to reduce any amount payable by the Issuer in respect of the Subordinated Notes held by the Holder or by the Holder to the Issuer (as applicable). - (f) For the avoidance of doubt, all amounts payable under these Conditions are subject to Condition 4.2.
+- (c) Each Holder must not, and is taken to have waived, to the fullest extent permitted by law, any right to, prove in a Winding-Up as a creditor in respect of the Subordinated Notes ranking for payment equally with any Senior Creditor. - (d) No Holder may exercise its voting rights (as a creditor in respect of the Subordinated Notes) in a Winding-Up so as to defeat the subordination in this Condition 2.

+- (e) Neither the Issuer nor any Holder shall be entitled to set-off any amounts, merge accounts or exercise any other rights the effect of which is or may be to reduce any amount payable by the Issuer in respect of the Subordinated Notes held by the Holder or by the Holder to the Issuer (as applicable). - (f) For the avoidance of doubt, all amounts payable under these Conditions are subject to Condition 4.2.